Mistakes of Police Radar

 What are the steps required for an officer to follow when using his radar gun?

-Well the first step of course is to make sure that he has properly calibrated his radar gun for his shift and then again prior to ending his watch to make sure that the gun was operating properly.
+Well the first step of course is to make sure that he has properly checked the calibration of the radar gun prior to issuing any citations and then again prior to ending his watch to make sure that the gun was operating properly.

 Then when out on the road the officer should make a visual observation of his target vehicle first and estimate the speed prior to using his radar gun.
 Once he has established a visual tracking history he then would begin his target acquisition on his target vehicle and confirm visual observations with the audible and digital display on the radar gun.